-Ubuntu’s default text editor is more than enough for editing occasional text.
-If you don’t have to deal with much text editing, then it should work good for you.
+Ubuntu’s default text editor is more than enough for occasional editing text.
+If you don’t have to deal with much text editing, then it should work well for you.
 However, it can be quite a pain to deal with if you regularly need to edit text, and things just get worse if you are a coder.

-This is why there are so many text editors for Ubuntu are available for editing text on daily basis.
-All of the editors are made to comfort different needs, some are made specifically for coders and others may cater regular text editing needs.
+This is why there are so many text editors for Ubuntu are available for editing text on a daily basis.
+All of the editors are made to comfort different needs; some are made specifically for coders and others may cater regular text editing needs.

 10 Best Ubuntu Text Editor to Alter Ubuntu Default Text Editor